andf-crl/docs/_includes/v21.1/orchestration/start-kubernetes.md

 You can use the hosted [Google Kubernetes Engine (GKE)](#hosted-gke) service or the hosted [Amazon Elastic Kubernetes Service (EKS)](#hosted-eks) to quickly start Kubernetes.

 {{site.data.alerts.callout_info}}
 GKE or EKS are not required to run CockroachDB on Kubernetes.
-A manual GCE or AWS cluster with the [minimum recommended Kubernetes version](#kubernetes-version) and at least 3 pods, each presenting [sufficient resources](#resources) to start a CockroachDB node, can also be used.
+A manual GCE or AWS cluster with the [minimum recommended Kubernetes [version](cluster-settings.html#setting-version)](#kubernetes-[version](cluster-settings.html#setting-version)) and at least 3 pods, each presenting [sufficient resources](#resources) to start a CockroachDB node, can also be used.
 {{site.data.alerts.end}}

 ### Hosted GKE